About

 That is the closest comparison.
 PCPartPicker is focused on consumer desktop builds.
 HomelabConfig models the constraints that matter in a homelab: idle power draw, drive bay count, rack unit space, noise targets, VLAN-capable networking, and UPS sizing.
 The interface is intentionally familiar but the data model is built for homelab workloads.

-What homelab builds does it support?
+What homelab builds does HomelabConfig support?

 It covers the full range: single-board NAS builds, multi-drive ZFS servers, Proxmox virtualization nodes, pfSense or OPNsense network cores, and mixed racks with multiple systems.
 The builder scales from a single server and switch to a full rack with separate compute, storage, and network tiers.

-Does it cover quiet builds?
+Does it cover quiet homelab builds?

 Yes.
 The templates and planning categories include noise, airflow, and idle-power considerations from the start.
 The quiet rack guide covers how to check these constraints before buying rack hardware.